AlsJava/JConf2024-MicroserviceArchitecture/README.md

 Have you had problems implementing microservices?
 Are some things more complex to solve and do you feel that it is a waste of resources?
-Well, come join this talk where we will talk about scaling, implementation and use of this beautiful architecture in today's applications
+Well, come join this talk where we will talk about scaling, implementation and use of this beautiful architecture in today's applications.
+See [Deep Dive Into Microservices Architecture In Java Spring PDF](Documentation/presentation/DeepDiveIntoMicroservicesArchitectureInJavaSpring.pdf)

 ## Description

 Carrying out an implementation of this architecture is more complex than you can imagine, the fact of not knowing the concepts and foundation that compose it, leads to a partial or incomplete implementation, giving rise to problems that sometimes
 In turn, they propose solutions that prevent the benefits of this architecture from being appreciated.

 Among the brightest features of micro-services applications; is its scaling (horizontal and vertical), since these applications scale automatically and on demand, and if the result of their implementation does not give way to this particular feature then we are faced with a case of a poor implementation of it.

 **The simple fact of not knowing fundamental concepts and/or elements that make up this architecture will lead you to a